luinbytes/fantasy.comet/README.md

 ## What is this tool for?

 Fantasy.Comet is a command-line interface that allows users to interact with the Constelia.ai API directly from the terminal.
-It provides a user-friendly TUI with features like:
+It provides a user-friendly TUI with advanced features for viewing and navigating JSON responses from the API.

-- Collapsible JSON response display for complex API responses
-- Syntax highlighting for better readability
-- Auto-completion for commands
-- Real-time forum posts display
-- Custom handling for specific API endpoints like getBuilds

 **Note: Without a valid Constelia.ai API key, this tool is useless as it cannot make any API calls.**